GIMPshop: Features

 GIMPshop shared GIMP's feature list, customisability, and availability on multiple platforms, but had a different graphical user interface modeled on that of Photoshop.
 As a result, many tutorials for past versions of Photoshop could be followed in GIMPshop with little or no modification.
 All of GIMP's own plugins (filters, brushes, etc.) were available in GIMPshop.

 Being based on GIMP, GIMPshop could not generate CMYK output files by default.
 Users who needed to generate color separations required additional software, since commercial printing requires CMYK, not RGB color channels.
 A workaround was made available through the Separate+ plugin.

 In the Windows version, GIMPshop used a plugin called Deweirdifyer to combine the application's numerous windows in a similar manner to the MDI system used by most Windows graphics packages.
 This added a unifying background window that fully contained the entire GIMPshop UI.
 A third-party add-on for GIMP provided support for Photoshop plugins, called pspi, on Microsoft Windows or Linux.

 For Mac OS X, GIMPshop was compatible only with Panther (10.3.x) and Tiger (10.4.x).
 It requires the X11.app (based on the X Window System display protocol) to render the user interface.
 Newer versions of X11 are no longer compatible with GIMPshop.

 Status

-Due to pending concerns over rights to the GIMPshop name, and a dispute with the individual who purchased the gimpshop.com domain, plans for an update are on hold.
+Due to pending concerns over rights to the GIMPshop name, and a dispute with the individual who purchased the gimpshop.com domain, plans for an update were abandoned.
 As explained by Moschella in 2010:

 In a March 2014 discussion, Moschella states: